Definitely-not-AWS-Workshops/workshop-2-blog/content/11-Your-First-CI-Workflow-Executions/8-Your-First-CI-Workflow-Execution/_index.md

 pre : " <b> 11.8 </b> "
 ---

-Because some settings require your jobs to be executed to enable protection (GitHub does not automatically scan your *yaml* files to identify the necessary jobs for these settings), you may need to run the initial CI workflow to set up the required configurations.
+Because some settings require your jobs to be executed to enable protection (GitHub does not automatically scan your *yaml* files to identify the necessary jobs for these settings), you may need to run the initial CI workflow to set up the required configurations for branch protection.

-**1.** Make sure you are still in the right project folder [11.2 Get The Prepared Source Code](11-your-first-ci-workflow-executions/2-get-the-prepared-source-code).
+**1.** Make sure you are still in the right project folder.

 ```git
 cd path/to/awsome-books